Clean energy policies under stealth review

 “A carbon tax, from an electrical-industry perspective, is probably a better way to go,” said Snyder.
 “But a cap-and-trade mechanism would work, too.
 I’m a bit less worried about what the price mechanism is, than whether there is one.”

 Prime Minister Stephen Harper and members of his cabinet have repeatedly touted Canada as a budding clean-energy superpower.
 But the results so far have been underwhelming.
-On a per-capita basis, the United States is spending roughly 18 times the amount invested by Canada in renewable energy, according to a report this spring by the Pembina Institute, an environmental research group.
+On a per-capita basis, the United States is spending roughly 18 times the amount invested by Canada in renewable energy, according to a Pembina Institute report published this spring by the environmental research group.
 Renewable-energy supporters worry the review will simply perpetuate the status quo.

-Critics complain the Harper government has favoured solutions that benefit established industries in the Conservatives’ Western Canada power base.
+Critics complain the Harper government has favoured solutions that benefit established industries in the Conservatives’ Western Canada power base, with the green energy sector not cheering the Tory win as policies take shape.
 In its last budget, the government created a “clean-energy fund” of nearly $800 million, but most of the money is being invested in carbon capture and storage, which oilsands developers plan to use to store carbon emissions underground.

 The government also finalized regulations this fall that will require gasoline sold in Canada to include five per cent renewable fuel.
 The new rules are a boon to producers of ethanol, as well as the corn and wheat farmers who grow the crops from which it is typically made.
 The government is expected to implement a renewable quota of two per cent for diesel next year.